 By Joseph Hartman

-Prof. Ramaswamy Nagarajan of the Department of Plastics Engineering is a highly regarded researcher and teacher.
-Nagarajan “continually demonstrates visionary approaches in his professional endeavors, having made outstanding contributions both within his field of plastics engineering and across the larger community by engaging in highly acclaimed interdisciplinary research, teaching and service activities,” according to his nominator, Professor Pradeep Kurup, chair of the Department of Civil and Environmental Engineering.
+Civil and Environmental Engineering chair and professor Pradeep Kurup, who jointly nominated Nagarajan with twenty two faculty members from across UMass Lowell’s departments and colleges, said that Nagarajan “continually demonstrates visionary approaches in his professional endeavors, having made outstanding contributions both within his field of plastics engineering; and across the larger community by engaging in highly acclaimed interdisciplinary research, teaching, and service activities.”